hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01f-Basics.md

   Can we easily style `<summary>` and `<details>`?

   a.
-Yes, CSS rules can be used like color, background-color etc, and some browsers propose non standard pseudo-classes for the icon, depending on the state of the summary element (folded / unfolded)
+Yes, CSS rules can be used like color, background-color etc, and some browsers propose non standard pseudo-classes for the icon, depending on the state of the summary element (folded / unfolded)<br/>
   b.
-Yes but we can only style them using proprietary browser-dependant pseudo classes
+Yes but we can only style them using proprietary browser-dependent pseudo classes<br/>
   c.
-No, there is no support for styling these elements
+No, there is no support for styling these elements<br/>

   Ans: a<br/>
   Explanation: The right answer is the last one: we can use regular CSS properties; some of them will work like color, margin, padding, etc, and browser-dependent pseudo classes can be used for customizing dedicated properties like the small icon.